mrdixitjain/FoofiePiez/README.md

 There is no use of any APIs.

 In future, there might be updates using APIs for location search, measuring distances etc.

+Also, currently there is no implementation for the delivery partners.
+So, an order will be in out for delivery state and won't be delivered :).
+Though in future, one may try and implement this as per their need.